 Welcome to weight training and weight loss, if you’re new to weight lifting, don’t let it intimidate you!
 This isn’t about what you are today, this is about what you’re about to become!
-Don’t let fear creep into the cracks of your armor.
+Don’t let fear creep into the cracks of your armour.

 Follow your weight training and fitness dream and don’t let old ideas, people’s opinions or obstacles get in your way.
 Make up your mind, dare to be different…. and never give up on your dream.

 Whether you’re new to weight training, a competitive bodybuilder, or vigorous fitness enthusiast; there are many different ways a person can reduce weight or body fat by adjusting the dial on the eating habits!

 A positive mental attitude towards eating and training behaviour is

 all about helping you put food in a new perspective, altering eating

 habits to give you that body you want.